4GeeksAcademy/machine-learning-content/07-1d-ml_deploy/deploy-model-to-heroku.md

 {% endblock %}
 ```

 You have used HTML templates and static files in Flask in a clean way.
-However, to make things simple for your fist web app, we will keep only the index.html file.
+However, to make things simple for your first web app, we will keep only the index.html file.
-Let's see how our actual code could be to create a form requesting the attributes of our passengers.
+Let's see how should we code a form requesting the attributes of our passengers.

->Important: in-order to predict the data correctly the corresponding values of each label should match with the value of each input selected.
+>In order to predict the data correctly, the corresponding values of each label should match with the value of each input selected.

-In the form above we have only chosen the numerical features for prediction, but in the case we include categorical features that were converted label encoded, we need to put the same values to the html form.
+In the Titanic form that you saw at the beginning of this lesson, we were only requesting the numerical features for prediction, but in the case we include categorical features that were previously label encoded, we need to put the same values to the html form.
 The following example shows how the form should be coded in case our 'Sex' feature would have been assined 0 for Male and 1 for Female:

 ```py
 <label for="Sex">Gender</label>